 As simple as it may sound, you will definitely want to buy something from The Masters Shop to remind you of the incredible experience you have had.
 The shop is full of fantastic merchandise that won’t break the bank, including logoed golf balls, that will forever remind you of Augusta.
 The branded caps, t-shirts and polo tops could also be the perfect gifts for your golfing friends and family back home.
 Alternatively, if you buy a drink it will come in a Masters cup that will serve as a constant reminder every time you take a sip after a round of golf at home.

-The city of Augusta is bustling during Masters’ week, so you must spend a day or an evening here.
-As the home of soul singer James Brown, you can enjoy live music at almost every turn inspired by himself and other greats.
-If you’re looking for a bite to eat too, you should definitely try T-Bonz Steakhouse – and possibly get some insights from caddies who frequent there – as well as the Frog Hollow Tavern, Farmhaus and Calverts.
+Home of soul singer James Brown, you can enjoy live music at almost every turn inspired by himself and other greats.
+If you’re looking for a bite to eat too, you should definitely try T-Bonz Steakhouse – and possibly get some insights from caddies who frequent there – as well as the Frog Hollow Tavern, Farmhaus, and Calverts.
 You will most probably find John Daly with his bus set up outside of Hooters, for photo and autograph opportunities.
 If you’re extremely lucky, he may even play a few songs.